Chesapeake Bay Commission Logo

 DURATION, LOCATION, COMPENSATION

-This is a temporary position for one year between July 1, 2025 and June 30, 2026.
+This is a temporary position for one year between July 1, 2026 and June 30, 2027.
 This position will follow a full-time (40 hours per week) weekday work schedule, with regular business hours running from 9am to 5pm, Monday through Friday.
 Federal and Maryland state holidays are observed.
 This position will primarily work out of the Commission’s Annapolis office, at 60 West St, Suite 402, with potential opportunities for travel to the Commission’s Virginia and Pennsylvania offices, Capitol Hill, and off-site meetings or field visits.
+Generally, Annapolis office staff can telework Mondays and Fridays.
 A laptop and workspace will be provided.
-The fellow will receive a salary of $56,000 (before taxes) and be eligible for employer-subsidized health benefits.
-Funds are also available to reimburse the fellow for occasional work-related travel, when authorized in advance.
+The fellow will receive a salary of $66,000 (before taxes) but will not be eligible for employer-subsidized health benefits.
+Funds are also available to reimburse the fellow for occasional work-related travel when authorized in advance.

 AWARD INFORMATION

-Virginia Sea Grant and the Chesapeake Bay Commission anticipate supporting one post-graduate fellow for the 2025 Chesapeake Bay Commission Commonwealth Fellowship.
+Sea Grant and the Chesapeake Bay Commission anticipate supporting one post-graduate fellow for the 2026 Sea Grant – Chesapeake Bay Commission Fellowship.

 Length: 12-month fellowship assignment